Negrini085/PhotoNim/README.md

 In the following example there are 16 images produced all with a different number of rays fired per intersection and a certain number of bounces.
 The images are ordered in this way: on the y axis the numbers of rays fired are [1, 4, 9, 16], while on the x axis the bounces are [1, 2, 3, 4].
 ![CornellBox](assets/images/examples/cornell.png)

+You can find many more examples in the `examples` folder.

 # Contributing
 If you want to contribute to the project, you can open a [pull requests](https://github.com/Negrini085/PhotoNim/pulls) or use the [issue tracker](https://github.com/Negrini085/PhotoNim/issues/) to suggest any code implementations or report bugs.